Adapting to Living with Less: A Transformative Journey

 How to Adapt to Living With LESS

-There’s no question that learning to live with less is a process that doesn’t happen overnight for most people.
-For some, the act of consistently shedding and maintaining an intentional living space comes naturally- largely due to some reasons we’re going to discuss today, but for the vast majority, this is simply not the case.
+Learning to live with less is a process that doesn’t happen overnight for most people.
+For some, the act of consistently shedding and maintaining an intentional living space comes naturally—largely due to some reasons we’re going to discuss today—but for the vast majority, this is not the case.

-Now, there are tons of psychological studies and phenomena that explain why there is such a clutter problem in the world today and why we have trouble letting things go on a more personal level– you can find information on these here.
+Now, tons of psychological studies and phenomena explain why there is such a clutter problem in the world today and why we have trouble letting things go on a more personal level– you can find information on these here.

-But, while that knowledge can be helpful and motivating, it doesn’t explain how to adapt to living with less.
-Today, I want to chat about why this can be such a struggle and how to get through the struggle (and find more happiness in the process).
+While that knowledge can be helpful and motivating, it doesn’t explain how to adapt to living with less.
+Today, I want to chat about why this can be such a struggle and how to overcome it (and find more happiness in the process).
 I’ll also share 3 tangible tools that can help bend the learning curve along the way!

 Stick around to the end because I’m going to be giving away some of my personal favorite tools to help bend the learning curve on your journey to adapting to living with less.